College Creek: Nineteenth Century

-Twentieth Century to present
+Twentieth century to present

-In the early 1957, College Creek was bridged near its mouth by the new Colonial Parkway which was rushed to completion for the celebration of the 350th anniversary of the establishment of Jamestown.
+In the early 1957, College Creek was bridged near its mouth by the new Colonial Parkway which was rushed to completion for the celebration of the 350th anniversary of the establishment of Jamestown, Virginia.
 The Williamsburg Airport was established in James City County near the western shore and the border with Williamsburg.

+In 1985, "Wessex Hundred" was founded for the Williamsburg Winery near the creek.

 In more recent times, four-laned limited access State Route 199, also known as the Humelsine Parkway, runs along the county-city border as it crosses College Creek on two large bridges, the more recent completed in 2006.